johanlundahl/temp_sensor/README.md

 ```

 ### Get IP of microcontrol
 A fresh install of MicroPython has a wifi AP.
-Read more at http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#wifi
+Read the following to figure out the IP of the microcontrol and how to connect to it http://docs.micropython.org/en/latest/esp8266/tutorial/intro.html#wifi